-The USD 1tn Infrastructure Investment and Jobs Act passed by the US Senate in August 2021 has some components relevant to the decarbonisation of the transport sector, including investments to modernise roads and public transit and to boost the electric vehicle market (U.S. Senate, 2021b).
-However, funding in transportation fell by $263 billion compared with the original proposal (The White House, 2021i).
-The following elements are included in the legislation passed by the senate :
+In November 2021, President Biden signed into law the USD 1.2tn Infrastructure Investment and Jobs Act, which includes some components relevant to the decarbonisation of the transport sector, including investments to modernise roads and public transit and to boost the EV market (U.S. Senate, 2021b).
+The following elements are included in the Act:

 - USD 39bn to modernise public transit.
-This could be positive if it triggers modal shift to cleaner transportation modes (e.g., rail, buses, etc).
-This component was reduced from the original proposal of USD 85bn.
+This could be positive if it triggers a modal shift to cleaner transportation modes (e.g., rail, buses, etc).

 - USD 110 bn to invest on roads, bridges and other transportation projects.
-Further investments in highway infrastructure may however further induce transport emissions.
+Further investments in highway infrastructure may, however, result in added transport emissions.

-- $7.5 billion for clean buses and ferries but is not enough to electrify about 50,000 transit buses within five years, as originally proposed.
+- $7.5 billion for clean buses and ferries.
+This amount of funding is not enough to electrify about 50,000 transit buses within five years, as originally proposed.

 - The combination of new working from home policies implemented by many employers and the plan’s proposal to build high-speed broadband infrastructure (USD 66bn) to expand coverage may have a long-lasting impact on commuting behaviour.

-- Research in climate science, innovation and demonstration projects, including electric vehicles, smart charging infrastructure were removed from the final plan passed by the Senate.
+The Act also includes research in climate science, innovation and demonstration projects, including electric vehicles and smart charging infrastructure.

-Direct GHG emissions in the industry sector accounted for 23% of total US emissions in 2019, making it the third largest contributor to US GHG emissions after transport and electricity (U.S. Environmental Protection Agency, 2021a).
+Direct GHG emissions from the industry sector accounted for 24% of total US emissions in 2020, making it the third largest contributor to US GHG emissions after the transport and electricity sectors (U.S. Environmental Protection Agency, 2022b).

-Accordingly, on May 19 2021, the EPA proposed a regulation that establishes the mechanism to achieve the objectives of the AIM Act and sets national limits on HFCs for the first time in the US.
-The proposed rule, which would take effect in 2022, aims to gradually reduce the production and imports of HFCs by 85% over the following 15 years after its implementation.
-The mechanism proposed in the rule is an allowance allocation and trading program, in which the allowances to companies will gradually decrease as the market for alternatives to HFCs grows.
-EPA also included in the assessment of the rule the health-related and climate change impacts of HFCs emissions (U.S. Environmental Protection Agency, 2021c).
+Accordingly, on October 2021, the EPA finalised the rule that establishes the mechanism to achieve the objectives of the AIM Act and sets national limits on HFCs for the first time in the US.
+The rule aims to gradually reduce the production and imports of HFCs by 85% over the following 15 years after its implementation (2021–2036) (U.S. Environmental Protection Agency, 2021a).

-The EPA estimates that the rule would reduce emissions equivalent to 4.7 GtCO2e by 2050, nearly equal to three years of U.S. power sector emissions at 2019 levels.
-In 2036 alone, the final year of the proposed regulation, this rule is expected to prevent the equivalent of 187 MtCO2e.
-According to another study, the phase down of HFCs may be one of the most effective emission reduction measure taken in over a decade and has the potential to reduce emissions by 900 MtCO2e over the next 15 years (Rhodium Group, 2020).
+The reduction target and the schedule of the AIM Act is aligned with the Kigali Amendment.
+The EPA estimates that the rule would reduce emissions by 4.7 GtCO2e by 2050, which is nearly equivalent to three times US power sector emissions in 2019.
+In 2036 alone, the final year of the proposed regulation, the rule is expected to prevent 187 MtCO2e of emissions.
+According to another study, the phase down of HFCs may be one of the most effective emissions reductions measures taken in over a decade and has the potential to reduce emissions by 900 MtCO2e over the next 15 years (Rhodium Group, 2020).

 The remaining 15% not covered by the rule is intended for critical uses of HFCs in industry where there are no alternatives.
 Although there is no single alternative that replaces all HFCs, there are alternatives to HFCs that are economically viable and with significantly lower global warming potential (GWP).
 The selection of an alternative depends on the specific application.
 For example, ammonia has the lowest GWP of all refrigerants and has strong synergies with green hydrogen production in an emissions-free economy.
 For domestic refrigeration, isobutane is a viable substitute, having been used to cool fridges in the EU, for example, for nearly three decades (Gschrey et al., 2018).